prvnsmpth/glide/README.md

 # Glide

-A CLI screen recorder for macOS with automatic zoom effects on clicks, smooth cursor tracking, and professional-looking output.
+A CLI screen recorder for macOS and Linux with automatic zoom effects on clicks, smooth cursor tracking, and professional-looking output.

 ## Features